SandleenSethi/Portfolio/README.md

 # Sandleen Sethi – Data Analyst Portfolio

 Welcome to my data analytics portfolio!
-I am a self-taught data analyst skilled in SQL, Python, Power BI, Tableau, and Excel.
+I am a self-taught data analyst skilled in SQL, Python, Power BI and Excel.
 This portfolio showcases real-world projects where I have transformed raw data into meaningful insights through dashboards, reports, and visual storytelling.

 ---